-Transportation conformity regulations require project-level quantitative, or "hotspot," determination for nonexempt projects within CO or $PM{(2.5,10)}$ nonattainment and maintenance areas.
+Transportation conformity regulations require project-level quantitative, or "hotspot," determination for nonexempt projects within carbon monoxide (CO) or particulate matter ($PM{2.5}$ or PM{10}) nonattainment and maintenance areas.
 Exempt projects are listed in 40 CFR 93.126 and 40 CFR 93.128.

-For project-level analysis, all project alternatives must be analyzed for the existing year, estimated year of completion, and design year (end year of current transportation plan).
+FHWA's Technical Advisory requires that all project alternatives must be analyzed for the existing year, estimated year of completion, and design year (end year of current transportation plan).

-Carbon Monoxide (CO) - Transportation conformity regulations require analysis of all intersections affected by the project within nonattainment or maintenance areas that are Level of Service (LOS) D, E, or F in the Existing or Design Year.
-"Affected intersections" have at least a 10 percent increase in volumes or a degradation of LOS to D or worse with the project.
-(Choosing the top three intersections by volume and LOS is no longer an option.)
+Carbon Monoxide (CO) - Transportation conformity regulations require analysis of all intersections with at least a 10 percent increase in volume or a degradation to LOS D or worse with the project.